History of blogging: 2001–2004

-The impact of this story gave greater credibility to blogs as a medium of news dissemination.
-Though often seen as partisan gossips, bloggers sometimes lead the way in bringing key information to public light, with mainstream media having to follow their lead.
-More often, however, news blogs tend to react to material already published by the mainstream media.

 After 2002, blogs gained increasing notice and coverage for their role in breaking, shaping, and spinning news stories.
 The Iraq war saw bloggers taking measured and passionate points of view that go beyond the traditional left-right divide of the political spectrum.

 Blogging was established by politicians and political candidates to express opinions on war and other issues and cemented blogs' role as a news source.
 (See Howard Dean and Wesley Clark.)
 Meanwhile, an increasing number of experts blogged, making blogs a source of in-depth analysis.
 (See Daniel Drezner and J. Bradford DeLong.)

 Blogging was used to draw attention to obscure news sources.
 For example, bloggers posted links to traffic cameras in Madrid as a huge anti-terrorism demonstration filled the streets in the wake of the March 11 attacks.

 Bloggers began to provide nearly-instant commentary on televised events, creating a secondary meaning of the word "blogging": to simultaneously transcribe and editorialize speeches and events shown on television.
 (For example, "I am blogging Rice's testimony" means "I am posting my reactions to Condoleezza Rice's testimony into my blog as I watch her on television.")
 Real-time commentary was sometimes referred to as "liveblogging."